PHP-DI/PHP-DI/doc/inject.md

 If your controller uses services which use repositories, then you just have to use `resolveDependencies()` on your controller when it is created.
-The dependency injection process is **transitive**: *repositories will be injected in services who will be injected in the controller*.
+The dependency injection process is **transitive**: *repositories will be injected in services which will be injected in the controller*.